f5devcentral/f5-automation-labs/docs/index.rst

 * General interaction with tmm via BIG-IPs REST APIs
 * Create, modify and assign an AFM policy
-* Create, modify and asign an ASM policy
+* Create, modify and assign an ASM policy

 Lab Guide
 ----------

 This lab is divided into three parts.
 Each section of the lab, will require configuration of the BIG-IP, AFM, or ASM using the iControl REST based API.
-It is recomended that each lab be executed in order.
+It is recommended that each lab be executed in order.

 To perform the steps required in the lab, `Postman`_ will be used from the Windows jump box.

-Prior to beginning the exercises, it is recomended to review the :doc:`/lab-overview/lab-topology`.
+Prior to beginning the exercises, it is recommended to review the :doc:`/lab-overview/lab-topology`.

-If you are unfamiliar with Postman, please referance the :doc:`/postman/postman-primer` before beginning.
+If you are unfamiliar with Postman, please reference the :doc:`/postman/postman-primer` before beginning.

 #.
 Lab 1: Configuring BIG-IP
 #.
 Lab 2: Configuring AFM (Advanced Firewall Module)
 #.
-Lab 3: Configuring ASM (Application Seuciryt Module)
+Lab 3: Configuring ASM (Application Security Module)

 Support
 -------